pantharshit007/weather_app/README.md

 ## Introduction

 This Weather App provides users with real-time weather information, including temperature, wind speed, humidity, and more.
-Users can view their local weather by granting location access or search for weather information in other cities.
+Users can view their local weather by granting location access or searching for weather information in other cities.

 ## Features